How to get the best home insurance deal in Ireland

 • If you or any of your family covered by the policy have an incurable illness likely to end in premature death or have not yet obtained results from a recent hospital visit.

 • If you already suffer from a medical condition you will have to confirm with the insurance company the details relating to the specific illness.
-The insurance company could request that your doctor gives you a note stating that it is safe for you to undertake the travel…or you may be asked to go for a health checkup for the medical condition.
+The insurance company could request that your doctor gives you a note stating that it is safe for you to travel or you may be asked to go for a health check for the medical condition.

 • If you are over a certain age, there may also be some restrictions.
 The bottom line is to always check the policy thoroughly to see what is and what is not excluded.